DavorDobrota/C-Coil/README.md

    the CUDA binaries need to be added in Python as a DLL directory.
    See the Python examples for further reference.

-2. When testing the Python module within Matlab, we encountered an error caused by a mismatch of GCC's native libstdc++ version and Matlab's bundeled libstdc++ version.
+2. When testing the Python module within MATLAB, we encountered an error caused by a mismatch of GCC's native libstdc++ version and MATLAB's bundeled libstdc++ version.
-   We fixed the problem by overwriting Matlab's version with the native GCC's version.
+   We fixed the problem by overwriting MATLAB's version with the native GCC's version.
    This procedure comes with a risk, however, and we therefore advise caution if you are trying to replicate the hack on your machine.